Indoor Gardening Idea: Tabletop Terrariums

 When you think of a centerpiece for your dinner party, you probably picture fresh flowers.
-But what if you could display a miniature garden under glass that would offer beauty and pleasure for months or even years?
-Tabletop terrariums provide an opportunity to bring a bit of nature indoors.
-With some thought and planning you can create a garden under glass that will add elegance to any room, as well as delight and inspire your guests.
+But what if you could display a whole miniature garden offering beauty and pleasure for months or even years?
+Tabletop terrariums provide an excellent opportunity to bring a bit of nature indoors.
+With a little planning you can create a garden under glass that will delight your family and guests, and add atmosphere to any room.

 Selecting the container